Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Muon Collider Analysis

 We consider the semileptonic decay channel for the top pair.
 The main backgrounds consist of the SM $t\bar{t}$ and the non-resonant $tbW$ production processes.
 Fig.~\ref{ttbar_distributions} shows the distribution of the transverse momentum of the hadronically decaying top, $p_{T}^{t^{\rm had}}$ (left) and the angular variable cos $\theta_{t\mu}$ (right), defined with respect to the muon beam, at a $10$ TeV muon collider.
 These observables distinctly characterise signal features over the background.
 Signal events exhibit a harder $p_T$ spectrum extending to higher values than the SM backgrounds, making $p_T^{t^{\rm had}} > 2$ TeV an efficient discriminator of new interactions.

 For cos $\theta_{t \mu}$ distribution in Fig.~\ref{ttbar_distributions} (right), the signal events show forward-backward symmetry while the background $t\bar{t}$ process (which proceeds through an $s$–channel $\gamma/Z$ exchange) tends to have a forward-biased production.
-The non resonant $tbW$ background follows a single top–like $t$–channel topology in which the light objects, $b$ and $W$, are preferentially emitted along the beam direction, making the heavy top the central recoil object.
-This yields a peak near $\cos\theta_{t\mu}\simeq0$.
+The non-resonant $tbW$ background follows a topology similar to single-top production, dominated by $t$-channel exchange.
+In this configuration, the lighter final-state particles ($b$ and $W$) are preferentially emitted in the forward direction along the beam axis.
+As a result, the top quark recoils against these forward objects and is produced more centrally, giving rise to a distribution that peaks around $\cos\theta_{t\mu} \simeq 0$.
 The selection criteria for $t\bar{t}$ channel are given in Table~\ref{tab:tt_ttH_selection}.
 The signal and background events at the different collider setups are given in Table~\ref{tab:ttbarbackgrounds}.
 It clearly demonstrates that $t\bar{t}$ production is an excellent probe of the considered SMEFT operators at high-energy muon colliders.